HomeHow To GuidesDIY Artificial Grass - How To Install

 Maintenance Cost: (over 20 years)

-As we said, It takes roughly seven (7) years or less to break even on the Artificial Grass installation cost.
-So, If you plan to stay in your home for seven years or more, it may be worth the initial investment, just on cost alone.
+As we said, it takes roughly seven (7) years or less to break even on the Artificial Grass installation cost.
+So, if you plan to stay in your home for seven years or more, the initial investment may be worth it just on cost alone.

 However, If you plan on staying longer or your home market considers the investment in artificial grass an improvement and selling point for future buyers, it is worth considering.